Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 So, it’s best to avoid those until more human research trials are conducted.

-Both natural and synthetic nootropic drugs come with certain side effects, with the latter having much more reports of adverse side effects.
+In my practice, I've observed both natural and synthetic nootropic drugs come with certain side effects, with the latter having much more reports of adverse side effects.

 Side Effects of Natural Nootropics